kaim-eng/BrainPlus/README.md

 Your AI-powered knowledge assistant - A privacy-first browser extension that captures and organizes your browsing history using ML embeddings for semantic search, local RAG, and Ask Me Anything capabilities.

+**🔐 Your data never leaves your device.** All browsing history, page content, and ML embeddings stay 100% local in your browser.

 ## 🎬 Demo

 ![BrainPlus Demo](demo.gif)